 Figure 14.
-A) Total Phosphorus (TP) Load Exported from Catchments in kg/year.
+A) Annual Total Phosphorus (TP) Load Exported from Catchments in kg/year, from the 2012 SPARROW model..

-B) Graph shows percent of incremental TN load from all sources in each watershed.
+B) Graph shows percent of incremental TN load from all sources in each watershed, from the 2012 SPARROW model..

 Along the course of the Sacramento River, agricultural activity (from applied fertilizer and manure) account for most of the TP loads from the headwaters through the central valley till about 70 km from the mouth when discharges from the Regional San wastewater treatment plant result in an increase in TP load (figure 15A).
 In the San Joaquin River watershed, agricultural activity also accounts for most of the TP load along the course of the river.
 TP loads from point sources increase with the discharges from the Turlock and Modesto waste water facilities, and from Stockton further downstream (figure 15B).